lean-delivery/ansible-role-aem-node/README.md

 - `aem_packages` - List of additional AEM Packages to install
   default: `[]`

-- `aem_no_sample_content` - True if you need "noSampleContent" run mode, or false - if you don't
+- `aem_no_sample_content` - true if you need "noSampleContent" run mode, or false - if you don't
   default: `False`

 - `dispatcher_ssl` - configure flush agent on ssl dispatcher port